 Building Custom Fields

-HEADS UP: While other items here are available to every plan, this feature is available to Grande plans and above.
+HEADS UP: While other items here are available to every plan, this feature is available to Team plans and above.

 Proposify comes with some Variables pre-made.
 Variables are pieces of placeholder text that automatically populate with prospect, company, user or proposal details.
 This helps your team avoid any mishaps with Find and Replace.
 We do the finding and replacing for you.